-With the hard-to-stomach news that many restaurants and bars are being asked to temporarily close to prevent the spread of coronavirus (COVID-19), many businesses are rightly worried about their future.
+With restaurants and bars around the country being asked to temporarily close to prevent the spread of coronavirus (COVID-19), many businesses are rightly worried about their future.
 Everyone, from small business owners to chain empires, knows how difficult it is to keep a business afloat on thin margins as it is—without adding in the grievances of shuttering their doors for an undetermined amount of time.

 So, how can you help?
 We’ve come up with a few options to help keep your favorite restaurants in business—so that once this is all behind us, you can celebrate at your favorite neighborhood Italian restaurant or with three scoops of ice cream.

 Stock up on gift cards from your favorite coffee shops, bakeries, restaurants, and speciality stores.
 It doesn’t have to be much—even $25 is useful—which will help cover costs for your beloved spaces.